 Shortly afterwards, on Tuesday October 16th 1888, a small package, wrapped in brown paper and bearing an indistinct London postmark was delivered to Lusk in the evening post.
 It was addressed to him by name and bore the name of the street, but did not give his house number.

-The parcel contained a foul smelling piece of kidney together with a letter which read:-
+The parcel contained a foul smelling piece of kidney together with a letter, the handwriting of which was the same as that of the post card Lusk had received a few days before.

 I send you half the Kidne I took from one women prasarved it for you tother piece I fried and ate it was very nise I may send you the bloody knif that took it out if you only wate a whil longer

 signed Catch me when you Can

 Lusk's initial reaction, aside from cringing in disgust, was to dismiss it as just another sick prank and he presumed that the kidney was that of a sheep or some other animal.

 His doubts notwithstanding however, he sought the opinions of the other Vigilance Committee members, including the Committee's Treasurer, Joseph Aarons.